logicalmechanism/cogno_v1/README.md

   , oSc         :: PlutusV2.PubKeyHash
   -- ^ The stake hash of the oracle.
   , oInPid      :: PlutusV2.CurrencySymbol
-  -- ^ The incoming pid
+  -- ^ The incoming token pid.
   , oInTkn      :: PlutusV2.TokenName
-  -- ^ The incoming token name
+  -- ^ The incoming token name.
   , oInAmt      :: Integer
-  -- ^ The incoming token amount
+  -- ^ The incoming token amount.
   , oOutPid     :: PlutusV2.CurrencySymbol
-  -- ^ The outgoing pid
+  -- ^ The outgoing ptoken pid.
   , oOutTkn     :: PlutusV2.TokenName
-  -- ^ The outgoing token name
+  -- ^ The outgoing token name.
   , oOutAmt     :: Integer
-  -- ^ The outgoing amount
+  -- ^ The outgoing amount.
   , oAge        :: Integer
   -- ^ The age of the data.
   , oCognoTxId  :: PlutusV2.BuiltinByteString